ouyangatang/GGCC/README.md

 or
 http://ouyangatang.github.io/ggcc

-//the site is currently be transferred from 000webhost to GitHub Pages.
+The site is currently be transferred from 000webhost to GitHub Pages.
-//If you see an advertisement on the website, it's because the site hasn't been completely transferred over yet. //(#justdnsthings!) of course, you can still see it throug the github project site link
+If you see an advertisement on the website, it's because the site hasn't been completely transferred over yet. (#justdnsthings!) of course, you can still see it throug the github project site link